dfranssen/garage-door-scripts/README.md

    - **Enable Polling (in seconds)**: `4`
    - **Log Polling**: `yes`

-Back on rasberry, as for some reason the wrong accessory name is set.
+Back on the rasberry terminal, as for some reason the wrong accessory name is set.
 Check first this [github issue](https://github.com/apexad/homebridge-garagedoor-command/issues/22) if steps below are still required:

 1. Execute `sudo vi /var/lib/homebridge/config.json`
 2. Change `"accessory": "AladdinConnectGarageDoorOpener"` to `"accessory": "GarageCommand"`